 Enhanced Dictation is the improved version of a speech recognition tool released with OS X Mavericks version 10.9 and is available on all newer versions.

 What is new in Enhanced Dictation?

 The new version allows you to dictate continuously, without interruption.
 Your words will be translated within the computer, not sent over the Internet, so the network connection is not required.
-You can use also dictation commands to instruct the Mac to carry out tasks.
+You can also use dictation commands to instruct the Mac to carry out tasks.

 What is the main difference between regular and enhanced dictation?

-Regular dictation sends the recorded words and other data to the Apple Server where they are converted into text.
-Therefore, to use regular dictation, the Mac must be connected to the Internet - converting words into text will take longer and your speaking time is restricted to 40 seconds at a time, or 30 seconds if you are using OS X Yosemite or an earlier version.
+Regular dictation sends the recorded words and other data to the Apple Server, converted into text.
+Therefore, to use regular dictation, the Mac must be connected to the Internet - converting words into text will take longer, and your speaking time is restricted to 40 seconds at a time, or 30 seconds if you are using OS X Yosemite or an earlier version.

 Most common methods to solve Enhanced Dictation issues

 Check the microphone.